marcus-at-localhost/docs/en/administration/installation.md

 ```
 ## 5. Configure the crontab

    5.1.
-Open crontab for www-data user:
+Open crontab for your webserver user, which is www-data in our case:
 ```
 crontab -e -u www-data
 ```